vornit/The-Social-Auction-Network/docs/week1.md

 It maybe important to consider making some sort of effort against Identification and Authentication Failures, when we are making system that handles users money (example Auction System).

+### A09:2021 - Security Logging and Monitoring Failures
+All logins and login attempts should be logged to make it easier to investigate possible malicious login attempts.